View attribute

 4Conditional view

-If the view to be used cannot be determined in advance, use the controller's _view() method to define the view:
+When the view to use cannot be determined in advance, the controller’s _view() method must be used to define the view:

 class MyController extends \Temma\Web\Controller {